nrajanee/nrajanee.github.io/_pages/about.md

 Hi!
 My name is Nikita Rajaneesh.
-I am completing the Advanced Master’s Research Program at Columbia University focused in AI/ML, advised by [Prof. Richard Zemel](https://scholar.google.com/citations?user=iBeDoRAAAAAJ&hl=en).
+I recently completed (May 2025) the Advanced Master’s Research Program at Columbia University focused in AI/ML, advised by [Prof. Richard Zemel](https://scholar.google.com/citations?user=iBeDoRAAAAAJ&hl=en).

 I am broadly interested in responsible, robust, and safe AI.
 My research focuses on AI robustness and safety, particularly in multimodal large language models and their applications, including in healthcare.
 Additionally, I have been actively participating in Prof Zemel's Continual Learning working group.

-After graduation, (in May 2025), I want to contribute to building more trustworthy and resilient AI systems.
+I want to contribute to building more trustworthy and resilient AI systems.
 I am open to opportunities in applied AI research and engineering.

 Here's my [CV](/files/Nikita_Rajaneesh_CV.pdf).